Ad-nilpotent ideals and The Shi arrangement: A generalization of the Shi bijection

 We note that the number of the ad-nilpotent ideals for $\frp_I$ was enumerated by Righi in Theorem 5.12 of \cite{R1} for $\frg$ classical, and in \cite{R2} for $\frg$ exceptional using GAP4.
 As a consequence, we also know the number of dominant regions of $\texttt{Shi}(I)$.
+Theorem \ref{thm-main} will be proved by collecting the bijections in the following subsections.